heyqule/erm_zerg/DEV-README.md

 ##### Attack Speed Guideline:
 Fastest attack speed for all units is 0.25s / attack.
-Attack range from 3s / attack to 4 attack/s depending on unit design and its level.
+Attack speed range from 3s / attack to 4 attack/s depending on unit design and its level.

 ##### Attack Range Guideline:
 Meele: 1